-For desktop applications, please make sure it has not already been reported by searching through existing bugs.
-If you find an already reported bug that is exactly like the problem you have, please feel free to add this information to the existing report, rather than opening a new one.
+For desktop applications, if you find an already reported bug that is exactly like the problem you have, please feel free to add this information to the existing report, rather than opening a new one.
 However, if you have any doubt as to it being the same or not, please file a separate report.

 Reporting an application crash in the development release